By: Tanja Babic, PhD

 27. Robert Lord

 His work has greatly influenced the modern view of leadership.
-His research on control theory published in the 2010 Annual Review of Psychology is considered to be one of the leading influences in shaping research in that area.
+His research on control theory was published in the 2010 Annual Review of Psychology.
+It is considered to be one of the leading influences in shaping research in that area.

 28. Richard Arvey

 Discrimination and bias in the selection of employees have become important topics in modern management.
 Research on this topic has been greatly influenced by Dr. Arvey of the National University of Singapore.
-Dr. Arvey has demonstrated that genetic factors play a role in a range of job attitudes and behaviors.
+Dr. Arvey is one of the top industrial and organizational psychologists.
+He has demonstrated that genetic factors play a role in a range of job attitudes and behaviors.